SoftwareONE-SAP/live-sql/README.md

 We highly encourage contributions from the community, please feel free to create feature requests, pull requests and issues.

-Please also note, the core of this project is [ZongJi](https://github.com/nevill/zongji), so if your feature/pr/issue is for that area of the project, please send ot to ZongJi.
+Please also note, the core of this project is [ZongJi](https://github.com/nevill/zongji), so if your feature/pr/issue is for that area of the project, please send it to ZongJi.

 ## License
 - [MIT](http://opensource.org/licenses/MIT)